openfirmware/shapefile-mapnik-testing/README.markdown

 * 4326-clipped to 3573-clipped
 * 4326 to 4326 (fixed geometries) to 4326 (fixed and clipped)

+I use 4326 for two reasons.
+The first is that I can specify the clipping in latitude/longitude; the second is that I want to use it as the intermediary projection and let Mapnik handle the final projection.

 Note that GDAL **requires** `libspatialite`, and that `libspatialite` **must** be compiled with `liblwgeom` support.
 This provides `ST_MakeValid()` to GDAL, which is used to fix geometries.

 ## Results